PDFRCW 70A.535.025

 (b) In completing the calculation required by this subsection, the department may exclude from the data set credit transfers without a price or other credit transfers made for a price that falls two standard deviations outside of the mean credit price for the month.
 Data posted on the department's website under this section may not include any individually identifiable information or information that would constitute a trade secret.

-(5)(a) Except as provided in this section, the rules adopted under this section must reduce the greenhouse gas emissions attributable to each unit of the fuels to 20 percent below 2017 levels by 2038 based on the following schedule:
+(5)(a) Except as provided in (b) of this subsection, the greenhouse gas emissions attributable to each unit of the fuels must be reduced to 45 percent below 2017 levels by January 1, 2038, based on the following schedule:

-(ii) No more than an additional one percent each year beginning in 2025 through 2027;
+(ii) An additional one percent each year in 2025;

 NOTES: